ustwo/bdd-crossplatform-apps/docs/intro.md

 However, the risk can be reduced by using a subset of the BDD tests for end-to-end tests, using the real application server and the real application under test.

 ### Always put time aside for exploratory testing

+Even assuming that you could achieve 100% automation coverage, is always important to do some exploratory testing.

 ## Links